2 X 2 ARTIST SOLOS | VIRTUAL TOUR

 APA x Gorman Collaboration

-Eight Arts Project Australia artists feature in a collaboration with Gorman.
-Over a year in the making, Gorman and Arts Project Australia have come together to create a line showcasing the creative vibrancy inherent to both organisations.
-“This collection is a celebration of the talented individuals and the APA community...Read More
+In 2021, eight Arts Project Australia artists featured in a collaboration with iconic Australian fashion label Gorman.
+Over a year in the making, Gorman and Arts Project Australia came together to create a range of products showcasing the creative vibrancy inherent to both organisations.
+The range included products across all...Read More

 Arts Project gallery moves to Collingwood